git-tfs/git-tfs/doc/commands/pull.md

 ## Summary

-The `pull` command fetches TFS changesets (like the `fetch` command) and merges (or rebase) the current branch with the commits fetched (creation of a merge commit or rebase all the commits).
+The `pull` command fetches TFS changesets (like the `fetch` command) and merges (or rebase using `r` option) the current branch with the commits fetched (creation of a merge commit or rebase all the commits).

 ## Synopsis